...

 Subclass 173 processing time

-Due to the high demand for these visas surpassing the available quota each year, the processing times for applications can be notably extended.
+Due to the high demand for these visas surpassing the available quota each year, the processing times for applications can be notably lengthy.

 For more detailed insights into Migration Program outcomes and planning for each migration program year, you can refer to the Reports on Migration Programs.
 Additionally, understanding the Parent visa queue and processing priorities can provide further clarity on the application process.